gerencianet/gn-api-sdk-android/README.md

 ## Usage

-Instantiate a `Config` object, set your credentials and whether or not you're using sandbox environment:
+Instantiate a `Config` object, set your account code and whether or not you're using sandbox environment:

 ```java
 Config config = new Config();